JohnCom/PatternFlow/recognition/s4079475/README.md

-# Task 1 - Segment the ISICs data set with the Improved UNet as defined in Isensee et al. with all labels having a minimum Dice Similarity of 0.8 on the test set.
+# Task 1 - Segment the ISICs data set with the Improved UNet

+### Defined in Isensee et al. with all labels having a minimum Dice Similarity of 0.8 on the test set.

 ## Dataset Information